Aberdeenshire on target to achieve substantial savings with QRoutes

-The PTU did some initial route optimization work with a small number of their northern schools, which immediately delivered around £80K savings.
+The PTU did some initial route optimisation work with a small number of their northern schools, which immediately delivered around £80K savings.
 This gave them confidence that QRoutes might help them tackle a major review of their southern area schools.

 Savings found at 45% of schools

 Alana Bowie, Senior Transport and MOWG Project Officer, was initially tasked with reviewing 9 south Community Schools Networks (CSN’s), encompassing 80 schools.
 Using QRoutes she found savings at 36 of them and was able to save 8 contracts at one of the larger academies.